metatensor/metatrain/docs/src/concepts/fine-tuning.rst

   new tasks or datasets.
 Fine-tuning is a common technique used in machine learning, where a model is trained on a large dataset and then fine-tuned on a smaller dataset to improve its performance on specific tasks.
-So far the fine-tuning capabilities are only available for the PET, FlashMD, FlashMDSymplectic and PhACE models.
+So far the fine-tuning capabilities are only available for the PET, FlashMD, FlashMDSymplectic and SPACE models.

 There is a complete example in the tutorial section :ref:`sphx_glr_generated_examples_0-beginner_02-fine-tuning.py`.